Mercer Global Advisors Inc. ADV Sells 15,253 Shares of VanEck Vectors Vietnam ETF (NYSEARCA:VNM)

-Mercer Global Advisors Inc. ADV lowered its holdings in shares of VanEck Vectors Vietnam ETF (NYSEARCA:VNM) by 20.1% during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 60,762 shares of the company’s stock after selling 15,253 shares during the quarter.
-Mercer Global Advisors Inc. ADV owned about 0.23% of VanEck Vectors Vietnam ETF worth $1,063,000 as of its most recent filing with the Securities and Exchange Commission.
+Mercer Global Advisors Inc. ADV decreased its holdings in shares of VanEck Vectors Vietnam ETF (NYSEARCA:VNM) by 20.1% in the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 60,762 shares of the company’s stock after selling 15,253 shares during the period.
+Mercer Global Advisors Inc. ADV owned approximately 0.23% of VanEck Vectors Vietnam ETF worth $1,063,000 as of its most recent SEC filing.

-A number of other large investors have also modified their holdings of the stock.
-Patriot Financial Group Insurance Agency LLC acquired a new position in VanEck Vectors Vietnam ETF during the fourth quarter worth $56,000.
-Florin Court Capital LLP acquired a new position in shares of VanEck Vectors Vietnam ETF during the 4th quarter valued at about $395,000.
-Banque Pictet & Cie SA raised its stake in shares of VanEck Vectors Vietnam ETF by 29.4% in the 3rd quarter.
-Banque Pictet & Cie SA now owns 37,736 shares of the company’s stock valued at $560,000 after acquiring an additional 8,572 shares in the last quarter.
-John G Ullman & Associates Inc. lifted its holdings in VanEck Vectors Vietnam ETF by 13.8% in the 4th quarter.
-John G Ullman & Associates Inc. now owns 32,200 shares of the company’s stock worth $563,000 after purchasing an additional 3,900 shares during the last quarter.
-Finally, Bank Pictet & Cie Asia Ltd. acquired a new position in VanEck Vectors Vietnam ETF during the third quarter valued at approximately $578,000.
+A number of other institutional investors have also bought and sold shares of the stock.
+Jane Street Group LLC bought a new position in VanEck Vectors Vietnam ETF in the 3rd quarter worth about $3,480,000.
+OLD Mission Capital LLC bought a new position in shares of VanEck Vectors Vietnam ETF in the third quarter worth approximately $1,456,000.
+Morgan Stanley raised its stake in VanEck Vectors Vietnam ETF by 22.7% in the third quarter.
+Morgan Stanley now owns 373,811 shares of the company’s stock valued at $5,551,000 after purchasing an additional 69,195 shares in the last quarter.
+Nvwm LLC purchased a new stake in VanEck Vectors Vietnam ETF in the third quarter valued at approximately $681,000.
+Finally, Bank Pictet & Cie Asia Ltd. bought a new stake in VanEck Vectors Vietnam ETF during the third quarter valued at approximately $578,000.

 Market Vectors Vietnam ETF (the Fund) seeks to replicate as closely as possible, before fees and expenses, the price and yield performance of the Market Vectors Vietnam Index (the Index).
 The Market Vectors Vietnam Index is a rules-based, modified capitalization-weighted, float-adjusted index intended to give investors exposure to Vietnam.